Simulation of viscoelastic Cosserat rods based on the geometrically exact dynamics of special Euclidean strands: The computational model

 The stationarity condition $\langle\delta \mathcal S,X\rangle=0$ for any test field $X$ then implies

 that encodes the local balances of linear and angular momentum for an elastic rod in the absence of external or dissipative forces.
+More general boundary conditions on $X$ can be considered for practical purposes, but the evolution equations would remain the same, and only the boundary conditions satisfied by the solutions would change.
 We stress that the derivation of equation \eqref{eq:EP} does not rely upon the choice of a linear constitutive equation.
 In fact, it preserves its form if we simply define $\str$ as the derivative of the elastic energy density with respect to $U$.